Medical Missions & Outreach

 Lacy S. and Mary Elizabeth Collier Medical Missions Scholarship*

 Award Criteria: Students seeking a degree in one or more inter-professional health science programs at Campbell University.
-Awarded funds will offset travel and related expenses for students pursuing medical missions service as part of their medical training at Campbell University.
+Awarded funds may offset travel and related expenses for students pursuing medical missions service as part of their medical training at Campbell University.
 Student recipients shall be known as Lacy S. and Mary Elizabeth Collier Medical Missions Scholars.

 Glenn T. and Anne S. Infinger Medical Missions Scholarship*